 Jun and I had no intentions of buying a home now.
 We had a five year plan to save and put 20% down on a decent home, however, we both equally stalked real estate listings to keep up on the market and dream a little.
 The five year plan was getting blurry and distant as we compared our favorite listings and found that we had complete opposite taste in homes.
 Jun's taste: He was totally fine with neighbors being within talking distance as long as the home was new or 'updated'.
 He wanted a turn-key home with new appliances and fresh paint.
 The home had to be 'on-grid'.
 To me that sounded like a jail cell.
 My taste: I wanted a home with land.
 Actually, I wanted land... and the home was optional.
 It seriously could have been a shack, a tent, a yurt.... it just had to have privacy and some land for me to have chickens and a big garden.
 Location was also key, and I'm more of an "off-grid" kind of gal, so water catchment and solar panels appealed to me.
 One of my friends and founder of the veterinary clinics where I work, (Shae), caught wind that I was "looking" at homes.
 She wrote down two real estate agents names and sent me a couple of listings.
 She's a brilliant investor and home owning guru, so I took everything she said as bible.
 One of those listings I had looked at a million times before she had even sent it to me.
 I loved the home, but it was listed as a two bedroom and we needed three: one for Jun and I, one for Reise, and one for Dad when he's here 7-8 months out of the year.
 So I kept passing it by until Shae sent it to me.
 It just felt like that home kept coming back to me, one way or another.
 Jun and I decided to just go see it, for the heck of it.

 We went during an open house.
 As soon as we pulled in the driveway, I said out loud, "I want it".
 Jun just laughed, not taking me seriously at all, but I was dead serious.
-The half acre had a tree house, (I immediately envisioned it as a chicken coop), a jacaranda tree, and plenty of room to farm.
+The half acre had a tree house, (I immediately envisioned it as a chicken coop), a jacaranda tree, and plenty of room to garden.
 The ADORABLE home was just a bonus.
 When we got inside, the bonus home became a dream home.
 The top story is a large loft with two bedrooms, one not 'counted' on the listing because it didn't have a closet.
 The same with downstairs, two bedrooms, but another not counted.
 So FOUR bedrooms, two of which existed in the silo, (YES, A FREAKING SILO!).
 The house was built by a local artist with local wood and materials.
 Wood floors, wood framing, custom cabinets, and did I mention A LOFT and A SILO.
 My heart was pacing so fast, all I wanted to do was call the agent we'd blindly picked from Shae's list and tell her to write the offer.
 I'm not an aggressive person, in fact I'd consider myself the opposite, but as I heard others complimenting the home during the open house, I wanted to shout at them that they couldn't have it... it was mine.
 Ours, I meant... ours.
 I still needed Jun's opinion, but how would I convince him to love such a "rustic" looking home?
 When we got in the car, I was nervous, sweating, terrified that Jun hated it.
 I couldn't bear to hear that he hated it.
 It would be soul-crushing.
 It had shiny newish appliances, county water and electric, so I was putting all of my hope on those things... and even they felt slim considering our taste differences.
 Never mind that it was 3,000 miles above sea level in rural farm country, and five year plan be damned, this was THE ONE!
 So I asked Jun what he thought and I nearly passed out when he said he liked it.

 Speaking of the owners, this is one of the parts where the story takes a strange twist.
 Unbeknown to me at the time, I actually knew one of them... sort of.
 The wife had been a veterinarian at the clinic I work for when we lived in Hana.
 I met her a couple of times, but I am close to many of the people that she knows well.
 The joke between myself and co-workers was that the house would stay "in the family" if we bought it, (in the veterinary family, that is).
 I never reached out to her personally, but I think that one of my favorite DVM's might have "put in a good word".
 Business is business though, and they countered our offer.
 I tried to fake through a smile and a "well that's that" attitude because we'd made a pact.
 Internally, I was shattered.
 I did not like where we lived at that time with crazy, screaming, abusive neighbors and police next door a few times a month.
 It was as if I was Cinderella finding her castle, and then someone dragged me back to live with the evil stepsisters, (evil stepsisters being the especially insane woman next door to us who had three children and was the worst mother ever).
 Jun saw through my facade and, like a knight in shining armor, said "You're miserable.
 I want you to be happy.
 Let's put in another offer."
 Damn, I'm one lucky woman, but I'm also fair, and in fairness to our deal, I said "No, I made a promise", but do you know who wasn't having it?
 Do you know who showed up at our kitchen table handing me a bowl of soup with a big friendly neighbor grin on her face, basically saying "It's your house... let's be neighbors!"?
 OPRAH.
 There it sat, staring me in the face.
 The latest magazine of the Costo Connection was NOT a coincidence.
 Oprah was on the cover and she WAS handing ME that soup and she DEFINITELY wanted ME to be her neighbor.
 "Okay honey!", I said.
 "Oprah is sending me a sign that she wants us to be neighbors and we're going to counter offer!".
 I know I sound like a crazy woman, but I swear to you, seeing that magazine on that day, at that moment, felt like it was meant to be.
 Later, I would actually read the article and find out that it was all about her farm, on Maui, the one within a stones throw of our new home.
 I told you it wasn't a coincidence.